 I knew the course for Indiana was not technical and the Caldera’s would be perfect for this race.
 The race consisted of five, twenty mile loops with a thirty hour time limit.
 During the five years that this race has been going on the conditions have been known to get real muddy when it rains.
 Especially considering 400 people completing the same loop during there 50 mile, 100 k and 100 mile races.
 Low and behold it started to rain near the end of my second loop.
 This is where the Calderas failed me again!
 Because of the tread pattern with low lugs it was like I had skates on.
 There was no traction at all.
 I had to switch to Speedcross shoes for the last 40 miles.

 Now my next complaints about the shoes is heat and durability.
 These shoes do not breath very well and your feet become extremely hot.
 I think it is because of the thick upper.
-I have run approximately 370km on these shoes and they are already showing signs of wear on the inside of the show where it bends at the toe box.
+I have run approximately 370km on these shoes and they are already showing signs of wear on the inside and outside of the shoe where it bends at the mid foot.

 My final thoughts about the Calderas: These shoes are great if you’re looking for an alternative to the Hoka One One line of shoes.
 They have a wide toe box allowing for toe splay, plenty of cushioning, built in gator Velcro tab and a spot to tuck in your tied laces if you desire.